 You could throw in a prize, perhaps whip up one of these Valentine treats for kids

 or even a Valentine-themed book if your child fills up the log before Valentine’s Day.

 Get your child’s Valentine Reading Kit from my FREE Printables Library NOW

 If you’ve signed up for my newsletter, use the exclusive library access password to get into the library.

 If this is your first time accessing a Mommy Snippets printable, please sign up for my newsletter to get the exclusive password.
 This one password will give you access to all the printables in the Mommy Snippets Community Printables Library for FREE!

 To make these bookmarks more durable, I would recommend printing this sheet on cardstock, cutting each bookmark out, and then laminating each one.

-If your child is not too excited about the pink Valentine Reading Kit, I’ve uploaded a mono gray option as well.
+If your child is not too excited about the pink Valentine Reading Kit, grab the mono gray option from my Fun Faith Printables store.